yurime/alloyRDMAgen/README.md

 # To build
 ## rdmaTestgen
-`gradle jar` from commandline
+`gradle jar` from commandline.
 May need to set JAVA_HOME to java 8.1 beforehand.
-Or use Eclipse to build
+Or, use Eclipse to build

 # To run
 ## sequence